SamSamskies/notacomment/README.md

 1. Create a .env file and provide NOSTR_NSEC, LNBITS_ADMIN_KEY, and LNBITS_URL values (see .env.example)
 1. Install the dependencies using npm or yarn or whatever your heart desires
-1. Make sure you have money in your Strike account
+1. Make sure you have sats in your LNbits wallet
 1. Run the script `npm start`